s0nic/codex-xrays/README.md

 - b: cycle pretty mode (off → summary → hybrid)
 - m: toggle more lines for selected item (uses `--lines-expanded`)
 - T: jump to newest and resume follow (shows banner when paused)
+- When paused and new items arrive, a top banner shows “(X) newer logs — press T to follow”.
 - p: pause/resume tailing
 - s: toggle "from start" mode and reopen the file
 - Space: manual refresh